 OAT Gap Coverage Program details

-The program provides immediate, no-cost coverage for OAT medications – buprenorphine and naloxone or methadone – for 120 days, while you enrol in a supplementary health benefit plan.
+The program provides immediate, no-cost coverage for OAT medications – oral buprenorphine/naloxone, methadone or injectable extended-release buprenorphine – for 120 days, while you enrol in a supplementary health benefit plan.

 If you are not already enrolled in a benefit plan, but have an Alberta Personal Health Number and a valid prescription, you can start treatment right away and have your medication costs covered temporarily.